metio/terraform-provider-k8s/docs/data-sources/datadoghq_com_datadog_agent_v1alpha1_manifest.md

 Required:

-- `iqn` (String) Target iSCSI Qualified Name.
+- `iqn` (String) iqn is the target iSCSI Qualified Name.
-- `lun` (Number) iSCSI Target Lun number.
+- `lun` (Number) lun represents iSCSI Target Lun number.
-- `target_portal` (String) iSCSI Target Portal.
+- `target_portal` (String) targetPortal is iSCSI Target Portal.
 The Portal is either an IP or ip_addr:port if the port is other than default (typically TCP ports 860 and 3260).

 Optional:

-- `chap_auth_discovery` (Boolean) whether support iSCSI Discovery CHAP authentication
+- `chap_auth_discovery` (Boolean) chapAuthDiscovery defines whether support iSCSI Discovery CHAP authentication
-- `chap_auth_session` (Boolean) whether support iSCSI Session CHAP authentication
+- `chap_auth_session` (Boolean) chapAuthSession defines whether support iSCSI Session CHAP authentication
-- `fs_type` (String) Filesystem type of the volume that you want to mount.
+- `fs_type` (String) fsType is the filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: 'ext4', 'xfs', 'ntfs'.
 Implicitly inferred to be 'ext4' if unspecified.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#iscsi TODO: how do we prevent errors in the filesystem from compromising the machine
-- `initiator_name` (String) Custom iSCSI Initiator Name.
+- `initiator_name` (String) initiatorName is the custom iSCSI Initiator Name.
 If initiatorName is specified with iscsiInterface simultaneously, new iSCSI interface <target portal>:<volume name> will be created for the connection.
-- `iscsi_interface` (String) iSCSI Interface Name that uses an iSCSI transport.
+- `iscsi_interface` (String) iscsiInterface is the interface Name that uses an iSCSI transport.
 Defaults to 'default' (tcp).
-- `portals` (List of String) iSCSI Target Portal List.
+- `portals` (List of String) portals is the iSCSI Target Portal List.
 The portal is either an IP or ip_addr:port if the port is other than default (typically TCP ports 860 and 3260).
-- `read_only` (Boolean) ReadOnly here will force the ReadOnly setting in VolumeMounts.
+- `read_only` (Boolean) readOnly here will force the ReadOnly setting in VolumeMounts.
 Defaults to false.
-- `secret_ref` (Attributes) CHAP Secret for iSCSI target and initiator authentication (see [below for nested schema](#nestedatt--spec--agent--config--volumes--iscsi--secret_ref))
+- `secret_ref` (Attributes) secretRef is the CHAP Secret for iSCSI target and initiator authentication (see [below for nested schema](#nestedatt--spec--agent--config--volumes--iscsi--secret_ref))

 <a id="nestedatt--spec--agent--config--volumes--iscsi--secret_ref"></a>
 ### Nested Schema for `spec.agent.config.volumes.iscsi.secret_ref`